Please ensure Javascript is enabled for purposes of website accessibility Family Members | University of West Florida

 Apply for VA Education Benefits

-As of 1 July 2009, members of the Armed Forces serving on active duty for a period of more than 30 days, and active drilling members of the Florida National Guard will be charged in-state tuition.
+As of 1 July 2009, members of the U.S. Armed Forces serving on active duty in Florida for a period of more than 30 days, and active drilling members of the Florida National Guard, will be charged in-state tuition.
 This also applies to the spouse and dependent children of the service member.
 House Resolution 4137 ensures that service members are not penalized for relocating for military service.
 If you are currently serving in Florida or if your permanent duty station or home of record is Florida, you will be charged in-state tuition for the duration for your continuous enrollment.
 For more information or assistance, please contact mvrcta@uwf.edu

-Learn more about funding opportunities available to eligible active duty military, veterans, and their families.
+Learn more about funding opportunities available to eligible active duty military, veterans and their families.